AWS CloudFormation

 -

-Come up with two endpoints:
+Come up with an endpoint:

 Create RSA SSL certificate for

-.- If you use AWS ACM service for SSL certificates
+DATAGROK_DNS.- If you use AWS ACM service for SSL certificates

 - Generate ACM certificate in AWS